 - When dining out, look for nutrient-rich choices such as entrée salads with grilled seafood and oil-based dressing, baked potatoes topped with salsa, grilled vegetables and black beans, and vegetable stir-fry loaded with a rainbow of veggies and tofu served over brown rice.

-- Choose nutrient-rich beverages such as low-fat or fat-free plain or flavored milk, calcium-fortified plant-based beverages or 100-percent fruit juice.
+- Choose nutrient-rich beverages such as low-fat or fat-free plain milk, calcium-fortified plant-based beverages or 100% fruit juice.

 - Top foods with chopped nuts and seeds to get crunch, flavor and nutrients from the first bite.